Removing a Device from Kiosk Mode

 Manual Method with Apple Configurator:

-- If enrolled via Apple Configurator:
+- If your device is enrolled through Apple Configurator:

-Delete the MDM profile to exit Kiosk Mode.
+- Delete the MDM profile to exit Kiosk Mode.

 Removing Kiosk Mode on Windows 10 and 11

-Navigate to Accounts > Family & other users.
+- Then, head over to Accounts > Family & other users.

 Frequently asked questions: